Coronavirus: Information for employees

 Protection Concept of the University of Bern during Covid-19 for employees with an administrative function

 The University of Bern's protection concept is the basis for the university unit’s ability to resume their activities in university premises and facilities.
-There is a separate protection concept for the research area.
+There is a separate protection concept for the research and continuing education areas.

 The managing directorates are responsible for the implementation and compliance with the protection concept.
 The safety officers (GeSiBe, KOPAS) are authorised on behalf of the Managing Directorates to ensure compliance with this protection concept and have the right to issue instructions in this regard.

-Keeping distance, limiting people per room and hygiene
+Keeping distance, limiting people per room and hygiene, wearing masks

 - If the distance rules cannot be observed, a hygiene mask must be worn.